Appreciating the Other: An Ethic of Love

 Lady Gaga’s “Born This Way” describes a vision of radical love where we are all accepted and loved for who we are.
 Sufjan Stevens’ “Mystery of Love” comments on the ineffable nature of this love.
 What does it mean to have this vision of love in pop music?
 Is it empowering?
 Is it limiting?
 Is it trivializing?

 An example of radical love in the interreligious arena can be found in the work of several pluralistically minded Catholic thinkers in the West who have sought to re-evaluate Christian thought on the Prophet Muhammad, the final prophet according to Islam.
-Hans Küng, the Swiss Lutheran mentioned in Unit 2, was the first amongst them.
+Hans Küng, the Swiss Catholic priest mentioned in Unit 2, was the first amongst them.
 In his 2007 book Islam: Past, Present and Future, a 1,000 page systematic introduction to Islam, Küng calls for a Christian recognition of the Prophet Muhammad as a prophetic figure for Christians as well.
 Rice University sociologist Craig Considine has written several books on Islam, Muslims, and Christian-Muslim relations that are part of a larger effort intended to combat Islamophobia and build a world of peaceful engagement across creeds.

 Watch this eight-minute video about his 2021 book People of the Book: Prophet Muhammad’s Encounters with Christians with the following questions in mind: